Muzansama511/PDB_CIF_parser/README.md

-Two classes PDB and CIF. both can read either of the extentions, can also read gziped files.
+Two classes, PDB and CIF, both can read either of the extensions and can also read gzip files.
 Both can write in their respective formats.

+dependencies:
+pandas == 2.2.3
+python == 3.13.2